RoyJayM/royportfolio1.github.io/README.md

 <p>None</p>
 <h1>Future Updates</H4>
 - To showcase more web development projects.<BR>
-- More use of bootsrap and other frameworks such as laravel for easy backend leverage.
+- More use of bootsrap and other frameworks Node.js, Express, React, Redux & MongoDB.